Saafke/dance-fitness/README.md

 [6] Loper, M., Mahmood, N., Romero, J., Pons-Moll, G., & Black, M. J. (2015). **SMPL: A skinned multi-person linear model.** ACM transactions on graphics (TOG), 34(6), 1-16. [[Weblink](https://smpl.is.tue.mpg.de/)]

 ## Contact
 This code has been written by Xavier Weber and Mohamed Ilyes Lakhal.
 For queries regarding this repository, please contact Xavier (eey138@qmul.ac.uk).

+# Acknowledgements and licenses
+This repository makes use of the SMPL-Body, which is licensed under the Creative Commons Attribution 4.0 International License.
+License link: https://smpl.is.tue.mpg.de/bodylicense.html